SaraFrenchh/My-Portfolio/content/pages/index.md

           url: /images/58C56279-2A74-4990-A73C-E2C230BD3CF8.jpeg
           altText: Second item image
         text: >
-          This project entails a comprehensive analysis of traffic patterns on interstate highways, considering monthly volumes and the impact of weather and holidays on traffic.
+          An analysis of traffic patterns on interstate highways, considering monthly volumes and the impact of weather and holidays on traffic.
           Undertaken during the pursuit of my Google Business Intelligence Professional Certificate, it has afforded me a valuable learning experience.
         actions:
           - type: Button
             label: Tableau Public